How to generate APNS certificate

 If you already have an App ID, you can skip these steps.

-Once you have signed in to the iPhone Developer Connection Portal, click on Certificates, IDs & Profiles.
+Once you have signed in to the iPhone Developer Connection Portal, click on Identifiers on Certificates, IDs & Profiles. column

-On the next screen, select Identifiers > App IDs in the left sidebar and then click on the plus button in the top right corner
+On the next screen, select App IDs in the right dropdown and then click on the plus button

 Enter your app name for the App ID Description section (1).
-In the App ID Suffix section, select the Explicit App ID option and enter Bundle Identifier(2).
+In the App ID Prefix section, select the Explicit option and enter Bundle Identifier(2).